mitogen-hq/mitogen/docs/api.rst

         Construct a context on the local machine by forking the current process.
-The forked child receives a new identity, sets up a new broker and router, and responds to function calls identically, just like children created using any other method.
+The forked child receives a new identity, sets up a new broker and router, and responds to function calls identically to children created using other methods.

         The associated stream implementation is
         :py:class:`mitogen.fork.Stream`.